 Buses are available for placement in the Schematic Editor only by:

-Clicking the Bus button () in the net wiring objects drop-down on the Active Bar located at the top of the workspace.
+- Clicking the Bus button () in the net wiring objects drop-down on the Active Bar located at the top of the design space.
 Click and hold an Active Bar button to access other related commands.
 Once a command has been used, it will become the topmost item on that section of the Active Bar.